mehdilaktaf/rpn_calculator_api/README.md

 ### **`uvicorn main:app --reload`**

-*Finally you can access the launched API to enter an equation and get the result by using this command line:*
+*Finally you can access the launched API to enter an equation and get the result by using Postman or using this command line:*

 ### **`curl -X POST -H "Content-Type: application/json" -d "{\"tokens\":\"equation\"}" http://localhost:8000/rpn/`**